The Princess Switch: Reception

-Linda Holmes of NPR praised the movie's acting and called it a "pleasingly frothy and ridiculous", while criticizing unrealistic aspects of the plot.
+Linda Holmes of NPR praised the movie's acting and called it "pleasingly frothy and ridiculous", while criticizing unrealistic aspects of the plot.

 Sequels

 A sequel The Princess Switch: Switched Again, was released on November 19, 2020.
 Vanessa Hudgens took on another role as a third lookalike as well as served as a producer.

 The next of its sequel The Princess Switch 3: Romancing the Star, was released on November 18, 2021.
 Vanessa Hudgens played three lookalikes as well as served as a producer.